Urban green mapping

 Figure 8: Animation of urban green percentage in each satellite image

-Also, let's have a look how Prague city centre vegetation has changed since 2015.
+Next, I examined how vegetation in the Prague city centre has changed since 2015.

 Figure 9: Temporal change of vegetation in Prague 1, 2, and 3